magic-space/BirbGame-AngularJS/README.md

 ## Changelog
 ### 0.9.0.1:
-- Fixed an upkeep bug in Chrome (Nest wasn't working)
+- Fixed an upkeep bug in Chrome (Nest wasn't working - now it's not working in Firefox?)
 - Buffed Bugs to be more valuable and less useless

 ### 0.9.0: